gavinvaske/nodejs_starter_template/README.md

 The goal of this repository is to offer a quick way to get up and running with a Node.Js already configured with the basics that all/most Node.JS projects require.

-With this template you will have a "Hello World" application, with a [Test Suite](#get-started-with-testing) hooked up, and a [linter](#get-started-with-linting) preconfigured to catch syntax errors, coding mistakes, ect.
+With this template you will have a "Hello World" application, with a [Test Suite](#get-started-with-testing) hooked up, and a [Linter](#get-started-with-linting) preconfigured to catch syntax errors, coding mistakes, ect.

 See [How to Run this Application](#how-to-run-this-application) next!